Nike Zeus: Gaither Report, missile gap

 With the NIE reports suggesting the existence of the gap Gaither predicted, near panic broke out in military circles.
-In response, the US began to rush its own ICBM efforts, centered on the SM-65 Atlas.
+In response, the US began to rush its own ICBM efforts, centered on the Atlas.
 These missiles would be less susceptible to attack by Soviet ICBMs than their existing bomber fleet, especially in future versions which would be launched from underground silos.
 But even as Atlas was rushed, it appeared there would be a missile gap; NIE estimates made during the late 1950s suggested the Soviets would have significantly more ICBMs than the US between 1959 and 1963, at which point US production would finally catch up.

 With even a few hundred missiles, the Soviets could afford to target every US bomber base.
 With no warning system in place, a sneak attack could destroy a significant amount of the US bomber fleet on the ground.
 The US would still have the airborne alert force and its own small ICBM fleet, but the USSR would have its entire bomber fleet and any missiles they did not launch, leaving them with a massive strategic advantage.
 To ensure this could not happen, the Report called for the installation of active defenses at SAC bases, Hercules in the short term and an ABM for the 1959 period, along with new early warning radars for ballistic missiles to allow alert aircraft to get away before the missiles hit.
 Even Zeus would come too late to cover this period, and some consideration was given to an adapted Hercules or a land based version of the Navy's RIM-8 Talos as an interim ABM.